National parks rush to repair damage after shutdown

 Grand Canyon National Park could miss out on its main centennial celebration Feb.
 26 and other related events.

-"It's a big deal, and we are looking forward to celebrating it in whatever way we can," park spokeswoman Emily Davis said.

-Elizabeth Jackson, a spokeswoman for Guadalupe Mountains National Park on the Texas-New Mexico border, noted the stress it places on workers.
+Elizabeth Jackson, a spokeswoman for Guadalupe Mountains National Park on the Texas-New Mexico border, noted the stress on workers.

 "It's a way of life if you're a federal employee," Jackson said.
 "Not to be glib, but it's something we face every year."